bermeb/habit-streak-rewards/README.md

 - Follow TypeScript best practices
 - Use ESLint and Prettier for consistent formatting
 - Write meaningful commit messages
-- Add tests for new features
+- **Add comprehensive tests for new features** - Aim for >90% coverage
+- Test edge cases and frequency boundary conditions
 - Update documentation as needed

 ## 📜 License